Understanding the spiritual meaning of anger and accepting its message can be liberating.

-Anger is not the most comfortable emotion to feel.
-It also may be the most abhorred emotional state in spiritual contexts.
-We often get the message that anger is what our practices should be able to get rid of, that we should be able to transform it into pure sweet compassion.
-What if we considered anger from another view: not as an enemy, but as a dear friend?
+We often get the message that anger is what our spiritual practices should be able to get rid of, that we should be able to transform it into pure sweet compassion.
+What if instead of seeing anger as an abhorrent emotional state we considered the spiritual meaning of anger.
+What if we viewed anger not as an enemy but as a dear friend?

 Anger, writes psychotherapist Robert Augustus Masters in his fantastic book Spiritual Bypassing, is “the primary emotional state that functions to uphold our boundaries.”
 When we feel anger, it’s an indication that something is wrong—a boundary has been crossed or a need is not being met.
 It’s not always just about our individual selves, either—anger is the appropriate response to oppression.